alina-khan-1/Python-Project/README.md

 - Which districts are most affected in 2022?
 - Is the trend increasing or decreasing over time?
 - Is there a large gap between the top districts and the rest?
-- What interventions might help reduce cases in future?
+- What interventions might help reduce cases in the future?

 ## Process Followed
 **1. Environment Setup** Installed Python and required libraries